-Anyone paying attention to current events understands that virtually every aspect of modern society depends on network-enabled information technology.
-Furthermore, this ability to rely on IT requires the use of sound cybersecurity technology to not only define ways of identifying and dealing with security issues but also to provide means of improving the security properties of new technologies.
+Virtually every aspect of modern society depends on network-enabled information technology.
+Furthermore, the ability to rely on IT requires the use of sound cybersecurity technology to not only define ways of identifying and dealing with security issues but also to provide means of improving the security properties of new technologies.